yireo/yireo-slides/slides/yireo/explaining_upward.md

 Remember that UPWARD has *no state*, so no caching

 ---
+class: center, middle
+### If UPWARD is a proxy in between the browser and static files, and if this proxy is not caching anything, performance is better if you remove the proxy.

+---
+class: center, middle
+### If UPWARD is a proxy in between the browser and static files, and if this proxy is not caching anything, performance is better if you remove the proxy.

+---
 # UPWARD and GraphQL requests
 - PWA in browser requests a JS file
 - Request is forwarded from Nginx to UPWARD